chrimson/classax/readme.txt

 Log:
 2017-02-15
-Table redundancy, Headers control instead
-Add ID to table, hide its display
+Table redundancy, Headers control instead add ID to table, hide its display add Rating to table, remove its text input field

 2017-02-14
 use HTTP sessions to manage user login state